scisweeper/scisweeper/README.md

     from scisweeper import SciSweeper
     ssw = SciSweeper()

-Define your write_input and collect_output function in a derived class:

-    import os
-    from jinja2 import Template
+Define your `write_input` and `collect_output` function in a derived class.
+The important part about these `write_input` and `collect_output` function is that all the necessary import statements have to be nested within the function.
+This might be counterintuitive in the beginning, but is essential as it allows scisweeper to transfer the function to the compute node where the code is going to be executed:

     class BashSciSweeper(ssw.job):
         @property
         def executable(self):
             return 'bash ~/test.sh'

         @staticmethod
         def write_input(input_dict, working_directory='.'):
+            import os
+            from jinja2 import Template
             template = Template("{{value_1}} {{value_2}} {{value_3}}")
             template_str = template.render(value_1=input_dict['value_1'],
                                            value_2=input_dict['value_2'],